-Sonography: a sonography of the scrotum is conducted.
+Sonography: sonography of the scrotum is conducted.
 It is useful in diagnosing the presence of abnormal growth of the testis or any obstruction in the path of the sperms.

-Biopsy of the testis: a piece of the testis is removed and examined under microspore to check for the presence of sperm.
+Biopsy of the testis: a piece of the testis is removed and examined under a microspore to check for the presence of sperm.

 Male Infertility treatment by Infertility Specialist

 Varicocele is the most common surgically treatable cause of male infertility.
-Surgical reduction of varicocele may result in increased probability of conception.
+Surgical reduction of varicocele may result in an increased probability of conception.

-Successful treatment of the infections of the scrotum will result in increase in the number of healthy sperm production.
+Successful treatment of the infections of the scrotum will result in an increase in the number of healthy sperm production.

 Some medications are used which increase the rate of formation of the sperms in the testis.
 These are given to males who have a decreased sperm count.